 Prayer Chain Ministry – SLC has an active Prayer Chain Ministry.
 It is available whenever there is a need in your family, for a friend, or any prayer concern.
 All prayer requests are treated with confidentiality.
 How the Prayer Chain works: The church is notified (by phone, email or Ministry Card) simply stating the prayer concern and request.
 The office notifies the pastors of the concern and then emails and all participants who are “Pray-ers”.

 Care Ministry – Care Ministry gives support and assistance to the elderly, disabled, chronically ill, and their families.
 Non-medical “quality of life” needs of individuals such as transportation, errands, friendly visits and occasional meals are provided free of charge.
-To become a care-receiver or care-giver please contact our parish nurse at: firstname.lastname@example.org
+To become a care-receiver or care-giver please contact the church office at: firstname.lastname@example.org

 Silverdale Lutheran Quilters – Quilters meet each Monday from 9:00am-1:00pm in the Fellowship Hall.
 The amount of time each lady is able to devote is up to her!
 Our quilts go to Lutheran World Relief and are sent wherever there is a need.
 We can use clean, gently used sheets, drapes, blankets and new materials you may no longer want.

 Prayer Shawl Ministry – We prayerfully knit or crochet Prayer Shawls, baby squares (for unborn babies) and baby caps for anyone in the community to comfort and/or celebrate life’s experiences from birth to death.
 Both the creator of the shawl and those who receive them are reminded of God’s everlasting presence in our lives.